-Shape your landscapes using noises, splines, gradients, and shaders.
+In addition, shape your landscapes using noises, splines, gradients, and shaders.

-Carve out your terrains realistically with 2D and full X-Particles driven 3D Particle Hydraulic Erosion for intricate looks.
+Not only that, carve out your terrains realistically with 2D and full X-Particles driven 3D Particle Hydraulic Erosion for intricate looks.

 Slope, altitude, erosion, and deposit maps can be accessed directly in your chosen renderer via the Terrain Operator Shader.
 Alternatively, export high-quality Bitmaps.

-MeshTools is a crucial component of our INSYDIUM Fused Collection.
+In fact, MeshTools is a crucial component of our INSYDIUM Fused Collection.
 Enabling users to model with total artistic control allowing them to keep their mesh geometry live while stacking up the mesh tools to create multiple effects.

-Create and animate complex geometry and splines from any scene object.
+In addition, ceate and animate complex geometry and splines from any scene object.